composablehorizons/compose-unstyled/docs/dialog.md

 Our Dialog is designed to be customizable inside out and work the same way on every platform without surprises.
 It behaves like any other component.
-If for example you need a full screen dialog, all you have to do is pass `Modifier.fillMaxSize()` to the `DialogContent`, without having to worry about platform flags.
+If for example you need a full screen dialog, all you have to do is pass `Modifier.fillMaxSize()` to the `DialogPanel`, without having to worry about platform flags.

 ## Styled Examples